Tau Beta Pi March Officer eNotes

 - The McDonald Mentor Program celebrates excellence in mentoring.
 The winner receives an engraved medallion, pin, and $1,000, and the nominating chapter receives $1,000.
 (Information sheet)

 Keep up the good work!
-The HQ staff is available to help you; contact us whenever you have questions via email at or phone at 865/546-4578.
-HQ contact information, including mailing addresses, is available online.
+The HQ staff is available to help you; contact us whenever you have questions via email at or phone at 865/546-4578 or 800/828-2382.
+HQ contact information, including mailing addresses, is available here.